vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 .. important::
    To sell perishable products with expiration dates, the :guilabel:`Removal Strategy` for the :guilabel:`Location` the products are stored in must be set to :abbr:`FEFO (First Expiry, First Out)`.
-If there is not enough stock of perishable products in one lot, Odoo will automatically take the remaining quantity required from a second lot with the next-soonest expiration date.
+If there is not enough stock of perishable products in one lot, Leansoft will automatically take the remaining quantity required from a second lot with the next-soonest expiration date.
    Removal strategies can also be set on :guilabel:`Product Categories`.